glycerine/greenpack/README.md

-greenpack: a serialization convention for msgpack2; adds field versioning and stronger typing.
+greenpack: a serialization convention for msgpack2; adds field versioning and type annotation.
 ==========

 `greenpack` is a simple convention for naming fields in `msgpack` data: we take the